arrigonialberto86/funtime/state_space.md

 <img src="state_space/log_lik.png" alt="Image not found" width="300"/>

-Of course by updating the initial parameters according to what we found the fitting procedure works much better:
+Of course by updating the initial parameters according to what we found the filtering procedure works much better:

 ```python
 ssm = LevelTrendSSM(ts_data)